mekatronik-achmadi/example_collection/embedded/esp32/sndin/readme.md

 This source tree based on XTensa's GCC for ESP32 and ESP-IDF from PlatformIO server.
 Information described here tested on ArchLinux but should work Windows using Python or MSYS2.

-**NOTES:** The user codebase is similar to IDF version with some changes.
+**note:** The user codebase is similar to IDF version with some changes.
 The difference only in framework installation source.

 ### Setup